CatKnox/boston_slr_adapt_model/README.md

 |model_documentation.doc | Provides all detail and overview of the model. |

 # To analyze outputs:
-The raw NetLogo outputs are stored on .........
+The raw NetLogo outputs are stored on a zenodo repository: 10.5281/zenodo.15477516.
 The following files can be found in the data folder and are used to process the output data.
 | File Name  | Use |
 | ------------- | ------------- |